arnasbrad/traveltime-internship-task/README.md

 1. `NetTopologySuite` - used for checking whether polygon covers given point.
 2. `Newtonsoft.Json` - used for parsing input data from .json files.

+The packages will be installed automatically when trying to run the project using the `.NET CLI` (or any other tool that understands NuGet packages, such as Visual Studio or JetBrains Rider)

 # Usage
 To run the application, use the `dotnet run` command with the `--project` option followed by the project name `traveltimeTask`, and provide the filenames as arguments.